emilyploszaj/trinkets/README.md

 ![Image of the Trinkets UI](https://i.imgur.com/CgWhc5a.png)

 ## About
 Trinkets adds a slot group and slot system to Minecraft.
 Slot groups are collections of slots for a certain body part.
 By default there are 6 slot groups (head, chest, legs, feet, offhand, hand) that can have slots added to them, but more groups can be added if desired.
-By itself, Trinkets only implements one slot (chest:cape) and reimplements the elytra to use this slot, mods are responsible for adding any slots they plan on using.

 ## Suggested Slots
 If you're a developer using Trinkets for your mod, here is the list of slots I suggest you use before creating new ones.
-These slots are not enabled by default but have textures provided by Trinkets and should be used for the most compatibility between mods.
-This list will be added to and modified over time.
+These slots are provided by default but not enabled, and can be added very easily.

 | Slot | Examples | Texture identifier
 | --- | --- | --- |